Zombies

 zombies can't get out of their graves?
 No problem--they'll just reach through

-at you, others are able to hold onto you, making you prone to other lesser
+by grabbing at you, others are able to hold on, leaving you prone to the attacks

-when these muddled beings get near, they'll attempt to dive onto you and steal
+beings get near, they'll attempt to dive onto you and steal your possessions

 II: